executer-uno/ESP32_DustTracker/README.md

 Base project:
 https://github.com/opendata-stuttgart/sensors-software/tree/master/airrohr-firmware

-Its codebase was most used but, changed a lot, becouse that project is a portable, mobile station.
+Its codebase was most used but, changed a lot, because that project is a portable, mobile station.
 Original stationary station from opendata-stuttgart works well out of my window for a year, very robust!

 https://github.com/noerw/mobile-sensebox